vishkid84/vDesign/README.md

 - Currently the actual product is not sent, it is only a mockup.
 Capability to actually send the product on purchase to be added at a later stage.
 - Price quote to be added for Web Design as well
 - Ideally user should be able to view their quote readily without any more further clicks once they fill in the requirements in the quote form.
 Currently, it takes them to a separate page with the latest quotes from where they can click on their project to view the quote.
 This feature to be added at a later stage.
+- Currently in blog page, when no results are found nothing returns.
+A message for empty search needs to be added in the next version.

 ## Technologies Used